-The student and clinical instructor will be provided with the Clinical Skills Requirement List at the onset of each clinical affiliation.
-The clinical facility will provide the student with opportunities to complete the required skills and will assess the student based on entry-level practice (Refer to the PTA MACS for the definition of entry-level).
-The assessment will be based from the criteria described in the PTA MACS clinical assessment tool.
+The student and clinical instructor will receive the Clinical Skills Requirement List at the onset of each clinical affiliation.
+The clinical facility will provide the student with opportunities to complete the required skills and assess the student based on entry-level practice (Refer to the PTA MACS for the definition of entry-level).
+The assessment will be based on the criteria described in the PTA MACS clinical assessment tool.

-It is the student's responsibility to ensure that all required skills are completed by the end of the clinical experience.
+The student must ensure that all required skills are completed by the end of the clinical experience.

 To ensure that the student achieves the required skills, weekly meetings between the student and the clinical instructor will be required to identify the required skills to be addressed and to arrange for opportunities to work on those skills.
-A completed summary of the student's weekly progress will be submitted to the ACCE on a weekly basis.
+A completed summary of the student's weekly progress will be submitted to the ACCE weekly.
 (Refer to Appendix A).
-The ACCE will also monitor student clinical progress via telephone and/or email as needed and will conduct midterm site visits.
-Student must be graded entry-level ($\sqrt{}$) on minimum required skills and the final CI rating on the VAS scale, and achieve a grade of "C" or better to consider the clinical experience passed.
-Final clinical rotation grades will be determined by the ACCE based on grading criteria listed in the course syllabus.
+The ACCE will also monitor student clinical progress via telephone or email as needed and will conduct midterm site visits.
+Students must be graded entry-level (\checkmark) on minimum required skills and the final CI rating on the VAS scale, and achieve a grade of "C" or better to consider the clinical experience passed.

+The ACCE will determine final clinical rotation grades based on grading criteria listed in the course syllabus.

-Students who demonstrate poor performance on any critical element within the PTA MACS, or who require clinical remediation will be required to:
+Students who demonstrate poor performance on any critical element within the PTA MACS or who require clinical remediation will be required to:

-- 1. Be counseled and receive a written evaluation of the behavior that delineates corrective measures. - 2.
+- 1. Be counseled and receive a written evaluation of the behavior delineating corrective measures. - 2.
 If necessary, refer the student to the ACCE for an assignment or tutoring as designated by the instructor.
 It is the student's responsibility to meet with the course instructor.